psa/hugo-html5up-striped/README.md

     * target: Where to send users if they click the logo (default "/")
     * title: The title for the logo (default "Home")
   * posts:
-    * recent: Number of posts to show under "Recent Posts" (default 5)
+    * recent: Number of posts to show under "Recent Posts" (default 5, 0 to disable showing recent posts)
   * tags:
     * top: Number of most used tags to show
+      (default 5, 0 to disable showing tags)

 Example Params
 ==============